RagnarokPDX/2DNBodySim/README.md

 2D n-body simulatino made with OpenGL and C++

-As of now only tested on Arch Linux
+As of now only tested on Arch Linux, but should work on Windows 11.

 Build Instructions Arch Linux
 ```